COVID-19: Tips for Staying Connected with Dry Eye Patients

 Update patients about dry eye procedures and supplies

 “Before our office closed, we alerted all dry eye patients about the closure date and encouraged them to stock up on the products they would need for the next 3 months.
 We continued doing scheduled IPL (Optima IPL, Lumenis) and other procedures until shutdown, even moving up some procedures.
-I spoke by phone with about a dozen patients who were in the middle of a series of four (4) IPL sessions and explained that if the Stay Home – Work Safe order was prolonged, IPL would still be effective, but we might need to add a fifth session.
+My medical assistant and I spoke by phone with about a dozen patients who were in the middle of a series of four (4) IPL sessions and explained that if the Stay Home – Work Safe order was prolonged, IPL would still be effective, but we might need to add a fifth session.
 Everyone understood.”

 Encourage continued home care

 “Most of our dry eye patients have individual treatment plans that include a daily hygiene routine for lids/lashes, preservative-free artificial tears, prescription medication and nutritional supplements.
 In our e-newsletter communications with our patient base, we have included a special section for dry eye patients and emphasised that following their plan will help them to feel better throughout lockdown and maintain their ocular surface health.”

 “Prior to the office closure, we set up secure remote EMR access, arranged online credit card processing, transferred office calls, informed our patient base, and moved administrative operations online.
 During the closure, team members answered calls and emails Monday through Friday, 9 a.m. to 5 p.m.
 Our doctors offered telehealth consultations and provided medical eye emergency care at the office while observing strict disinfection and PPE protocols.
 We arranged either product shipping or scheduled curbside dispensing for those patients that needed additional dry eye supplies.
 Our patients have appreciated the fact that they could reach us easily during the closure and their needs were taken care of in a timely and safe manner.”